mattbierner/all-of-human-history/README.md

 ```

 ## Source
-All of the data in this dataset was initially scrapped from Wikipedia from pages like this: https://en.wikipedia.org/wiki/Timeline_of_modern_history
+All of the data in this dataset was initially scraped from Wikipedia from pages like this: https://en.wikipedia.org/wiki/Timeline_of_modern_history

 See `./data` for individual datasets that were collected.